MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Labs/LAB[PL-900]_MXXLab03_Power_Automate.md

 ## Prerequisites

 * Completion of Lab 1 - Data Modeling
-* Campus Staff app created in Lab 2 – Canvas App - Part 1
+* Campus Staff app created in Part 1 of Lab 2 – Canvas App (for testing)

 Things to consider before you begin
 -----------------------------------